g3nj1z/Jom-Belajar-Hack-Beginner/README.md

 ## Please clone this repository on 10 August 2022

+# Main Sponsors
+The following list is our main sponsors for this workshop
+- GetCTO.asia
+- Tarsoft.co
+- Tenang Komuniti

 # How to start with Web Pentesting?
 We use two platform with all you need here:
 - [Portswigger Academy](https://portswigger.net/web-security)